-Events after the end of the reporting period that provide additional information about the Parent Company's position at the end of the reporting period (adjusting events) are reflected in the financial statements.
-Events after the end of the reporting period are not adjusting events are disclosed in the notes to financial statements when material to the financial statements.
+Events after the end of the reporting period that provide additional information about the Group's position at the end of the reporting period (adjusting events) are reflected in the consolidated financial statements.
+Events after the end of the reporting period are not adjusting events are disclosed in the notes to consolidated financial statements when material to the consolidated financial statements.